-Following a national consultation, there are new guidelines restricting the prescribing of gluten-free foods to certain brands of bread and mixes.
-All other gluten-free or very low gluten food items, including biscuits, cakes, cereals, cooking aids, grains and pasta, will no longer be available on the NHS.
-This means your GP will only be able to prescribe from a specific list of breads and mixes; they will not be able to prescribe other gluten-free items and pharmacies will no longer dispense them.
+In December 2018, NHS England brought into force regulations on the prescribing of gluten free products.
+These regulations mean that the prescribing of gluten-free foods is restricted to certain brands of bread and mixes.
+All other gluten-free or very low gluten food items, including biscuits, cakes, cereals, cooking aids, grains and pasta, are not available on the NHS.
+Your GP will only be able to prescribe from a specific list of breads and mixes; they will not be able to prescribe other gluten-free items and pharmacies will not be able to dispense them.

-A wide range of gluten-free foods, including breads and flours, will remain available to buy from supermarkets along with other naturally gluten-free foods such as potatoes, rice, vegetables, rice noodles etc. You can find out more about gluten-free diets from Coeliac UK.
+A wide range of gluten-free foods, including breads and flours, are available to buy from supermarkets along with other naturally gluten-free foods such as potatoes, rice, vegetables, rice noodles etc. You can find out more about gluten-free diets from Coeliac UK.

 Gluten-free bread remains available on prescription as it costs more than equivalent breads in supermarkets, and bread is considered to be a staple food in the UK.
 Providing some support towards the increased cost of maintaining a gluten-free diet helps make the average weekly food bill similar to that of the rest of our population.